hiatta/arroyo-client/README.md

 ```

 ## Errors
-Errors are handled by throwing errors on non-200 responses from the REST interface.
+Problems are handled by throwing errors on non-200 responses from the REST interface.

 ## Credits
 * Inspired by https://github.com/Instagram/instagram-ruby-gem